Header background Image

 Beach in Michigan.

-Spartans Making A Difference: Beach Erosion
+Spartans Making A Difference: Disappearing beaches and phosphorus overload

 This week’s articles by MSU faculty, specialists, and students making a difference feature beach erosion and phosphorus fertilizer overapplication among Michigan corn farmers.